PyChina/weekly/content/Issue/issue-360.md

 - [如何将 Mathematical 算法变成: TF-IDF 到 Python](https://pycoders.com/link/1247/web)
     + SILKE HENDERICKX • Shared by Silke Henderickx

 Does your brain short-circuit when you see a mathematical algorithm?
-Don’t worry, you’re not alone.
-In this post you’ll see how the author worked her way through an algorithm, namely TF-IDF, and got it up and running in Python.
+Don't worry, you're not alone.
+In this post you'll see how the author worked her way through an algorithm, namely TF-IDF, and got it up and running in Python.
 Nice writeup!

 (`是也乎:`